By: Molly Smith

 With every piece she sells, she includes a card that explains its whole story.
 “When customers understand fullness of the item, that’s when they understand its whole value.
 They aren’t buying a replicated piece,” Singer says.

-Sometimes it seems like Jamie’s keen eye for discovering these pieces is a calling from above.
-One of her greatest motivators is seeing customers fall in love with her pieces.
+Sometimes it seems like her keen eye for discovering these pieces is a calling from above.
+One of Singer’s greatest motivators is seeing customers fall in love with her pieces.
 In one instance, a woman was drawn to a fraternal order piece and could not understand why.
 As the customer later discovered, her new piece was actually her own grandfather’s fraternal order.

 “It’s about getting it in front of the right person who needs it.
 It’s about finding the piece’s home,” Singer says.